 - Select the command and click the Add button to move it to the toolbar.

 - With the button now added to the toolbar, click the Display Change Highlighting button to turn the feature on or off.

 Watch the Video

 Change the Colour of the Changed Cells

 It is possible to change the colour of the changed cells from the standard pale blue background.
-This background is not easy to see on some monitors, or maybe you just want to personalise your MS Project 2010.
+This background is not easy to see on some monitors, even in some laptops.